AdobeDocs/campaign.en/help/v8/send/interaction-send-offers.md

 There are two methods for specifying offer propositions.

-* Specifying an offer or an offer engine call.
+* Specifying an offer or an Offer engine call.
 * Referencing a link to an offer.

-#### Specify an offer or a call to the offer engine {#specifying-an-offer-or-a-call-to-the-offer-engine}
+#### Specify an offer or a call to the Offer engine {#specifying-an-offer-or-a-call-to-the-offer-engine}

 After configuring your **Query** activity: